‘The Xinjiang Procedure’: Inside China’s Organ Harvesting Nightmare

 Any reader who comes to Ethan Gutmann’s “The Xinjiang Procedure” needs to be warned that this book offers a horror scenario more intense and severe than any terror-tinged work by Stephen King.
 It also provides the most brilliantly researched and intensely described study of a communist regime at war against its population since Aleksandr Solzhenitsyn’s “The Gulag Archipelago.”

 The actions described in this book represent a deranged and vile environment unlike anything else happening in today’s world.
-Gutmann first focused on this egregious human rights abuse in his 2014 book, “The Slaughter.”
+Gutmann first focused on this egregious human rights abuse in his 2014 book “The Slaughter.”

-“The Xinjiang Procedure” details how the Chinese live organ-harvesting economy began in the early 1990s.
-The donors are prisoners from demographic groups the CCP views as a threat.
-No one survives these harvesting operations, and the organ recipients can pay up to $700,000 for the transplant.
+The book details how the Chinese live organ-harvesting economy began in the early 1990s.
+The donors are prisoners from demographic groups that the CCP views as a threat.
+The organ recipients can pay up to $700,000 for the transplants.

 Witnesses to Madness

-To provide updated information for “The Xinjiang Procedure,” Gutmann sought direct input from those who witnessed these atrocities.
+To provide updated information for “The Xinjiang Procedure,” Gutmann sought direct input from those who had witnessed these atrocities.
 But with direct access to Xinjiang blocked by the CCP, Gutmann was forced to find an alternative source of information.
-He located escapees from Xinjiang amid the ethnic Kazakhs ,who were fortunate to escape from China into neighboring Kazakhstan.
+He located escapees from Xinjiang amid the ethnic Kazakhs who were fortunate to escape from China into neighboring Kazakhstan.

 Gutmann goes into great depth to recall his journey to Kazakhstan and his efforts to locate interview subjects for this book.
 This becomes a road trip adventure tale, with bizarre encounters and a bafflement in navigating the Kazakh landscape and culture.
 If the book has a flaw, it would be this section.
 It dribbles on for too long and distracts from his investigation.